objectionary/news.eolang.org/_posts/2024/05/2024-05-02-phi-bound-only.md

   true
 ```

-We noticed quite some time ago that there are so many small objects with only the `@` attribute
+We noticed quite some time ago that there were so many small objects with only the `@` attribute
 bound.
 So, to simplify the code and reduce the number of indentations, we introduced new syntax for
 such objects: